awsdocs/aws-step-functions-developer-guide/doc_source/input-output-resultpath.md

 }
 ```

-The result of the Lambda function is inserted as a child of the `strings` node in the input:
+The result of the Lambda function is inserted as a child of the `strings` node in the input\.

 ```
 {